Frequently asked questions about the former Marrickville Hospital site

 Will there be any more tours of the site?

-Yes, Council will conduct another series of tours.
-Details will be posted on Council's website.
+This will be determined as works progress.
 There is also a video tour of the site on Council's website.

 Will the old tower building be demolished?

 Yes – it will be demolished to make space for one of the new residential buildings.

 Preliminary works to patch and secure the existing buildings will be undertaken.
 Testing and some excavation work may be carried out over the next 12 months.
 Information will be issued to neighbours and will be posted on Council's website.